 Program marketing and word-of-mouth referrals are the primary sources of program awareness among current participants.
 Over one-half of respondents (59% of HES respondents and 54% of HES-IE respondents) learned about the program through program marketing, including the Energize Connecticut website, bill inserts, utility company websites, and/or utility advertisements.
 Approximately one-quarter of participants (25% of HES respondents and 23% of HES-IE respondents) learned about the programs from family or friends.

 Community stakeholders suggested the Companies shift their outreach focus away from Company marketing efforts to community outreach efforts.
-Stakeholders representing communities with underserved populations identified gaps in program outreach, implying that some of the resources the Companies are spending on traditional marketing, such as bill inserts and advertisements, should be spent directly in communities to engage trusted messengers.
-The program is currently succeeding in reaching more highly educated customers that have higher trust in utilities and can be engaged by traditional marketing efforts.
-Stakeholders suggested empowering local institutions, including schools, local community groups, non-profits, and community events to spread awareness of HES and HES-IE. These stakeholders agreed that friends, family, and community members were trusted messengers.
+Stakeholders representing communities with underserved populations identified gaps in program outreach, implying that some of the resources the Companies are spending on traditional marketing, such as bill inserts and advertisements, should be spent directly in communities to engage trusted messengers, including local institutions and community members.
+The program is currently succeeding in reaching customers that have higher trust in utilities and can be engaged by traditional marketing efforts.
+Some communities may not respond to messaging from utilities or government-affiliated agencies.
+The Community Action Agencies (CAAs) that administer HES-IE are responsible for community outreach, but stakeholders agreed that these efforts are absent or nonexistent in some communities.
+Stakeholders suggested empowering community organizations, including schools, local community groups, non-profits, and community events to spread awareness of HES and HES-IE. Word-of-mouth is an effective referral strategy for HES and HES-IE. Improving the program experience for HES-IE customers could improve the positive messaging around the program and result in more referrals to the program. .

 Recommendations for Addressing Finding 5: Barriers to Participation